SinanovicAhmed/BusinessManagmentApp_Backend/README.md

 ## BMS Backend API Documentation

 ### Introduction
-This documentation outlines the API endpoints and functionality provided by the Backend Management System (BMS) backend, built using Express.
+This documentation outlines the API endpoints and functionality provided by the Backend Management System (BMS) backend, built using Express and MongoDB.

 ### Authentication
 Authentication is handled using JSON Web Tokens (JWT).
 Certain routes require authentication with different levels of access (admin vs. regular user).